-Since the nice weather is making a comeback and it’s getting hotter, we all want something a bit fresher for dinner.
-Here is a scrumptious recipe for cod tartare, great for a zingy starter!
+The summer isn’t over just yet, so you might still want something a bit fresher for dinner.
+Here is a zesty recipe for cod tartare with our recommended wine pairings, great for a zingy starter!

 Ingredients (4 people)